Lindsey Moyo

 July is National Savings Month in South Africa, and it’s a good opportunity for dads to learn more about how to have a healthy relationship with money – no matter how much or how little they have.

 For more money tips, keep an eye on our Fathers Matter Facebook page where we’ll be sharing ideas and stories throughout the month.
-Or, check out Heartlines’ Values & Money page for more money content.
+Or, check out Heartlines’ Money Values page for more money content.

 I am an image